enusbaum/Matryoshka/README.md

 ### Prerequisites

 - **Technology Stack:**
+  - Modern Web Frameworks capable of processing JWT and JWE Tokens
-  - .NET 7 or later (for prototype implementation).
+  - .NET 8 or later (for example prototype implementation).
   - Familiarity with JWT, JWE, and microservices architectures.

 - **Infrastructure:**